Join the Academy

-Staying Motivated Through Rejection
+Staying Motivated after getting a Rejection letter

 Staying motivated through rejection: a guide for querying writers